gabrielstein/suma2-dep-prototype/README.md

 # suma2-dep-prototype
-Repository to prototype the deployment of SUSE Manager 5.x
+Repository to prototype the deployment of SUSE Manager 5.x HUB

+- With a HUB
+- And 4 SUMA Peripheral Servers

 ToDo:
 - Create some shell scripts to get the deployment done